bobheadxi/bobheadxi.github.io/_posts/2019-4-20-ipfs-orchestrator.md

 		Director: func(req *http.Request) {
 			// if set up as an indirect proxy, we need to remove delgator-specific
 			// leading elements, e.g. /networks/test_network/api, from the path and
-			// accomodate for specific cases
+			// accommodate for specific cases
 			if !direct {
 				switch feature {
 				case "api":